woflowinc/security/docs/markdown-content.md

 ## Application security protection

 - We use a runtime protection system that identifies and blocks OWASP Top 10 and business logic attacks in real-time.
 - We use security headers to protect our users from attacks.
-You can check our grade on [this security scanner](https://www.sqreen.io/scan?url=https://app.woflow.com).
 - We use security automation capabilities that automatically detect and respond to threats targeting our apps.

 ## Secure development